data-futurists/damp-and-mould-standards-concept/guidance/Implement the Awaab's Law data model.md

-# Implement the damp and mould data model
+# Implement the Awaab's Law data model

 ## Table of contents

 — [What’s included](#whats-included)
 — [How to implement the data model](#how-to-implement-the-data-model)

-This page explains how to set up the damp and mould data model using SQL files.
+This page explains how to set up the Awaab's Law data model using SQL files.

 You can choose to run the full model at once or review and adapt specific components to fit your own database setup.